bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 Hello there!
 I've been playing with Rust for years now, but I've never gotten around to using it asynchronously.
 I thought I should change this and write something simple yet useful enough for learning.
 A TCP chat server!
 First, let's define the problem.

-Code link
+_All the code for this can be found [here](https://github.com/bahelms/chat_blast){:target="x"}._

 ### What is a TCP chat server?

-As a user, I want to connect to a remote chat room in my terminal (it's the 80s) and type messages that everybody else in the room, also remotely connected, can read.
-This means we need a client to send messages and a server to handle them.
+As a user, I want to connect to a remote chat room in my terminal (it's the 80s) and send messages that anyone else who's connected can read.
+This means we need a client to send those messages and a server to handle them.
 The first part is super easy.
 We'll just use [Netcat](https://en.wikipedia.org/wiki/Netcat){:target="x"}
 as our client for now.
 It's probably already on your machine.
 This will let us focus on writing the server.
-We would probably want to write our own client if we wanted to get fancy with a Chat Blast UI.
+We might want to write our own client if we wanted to get fancy with a Chat Blast UI.
 Let's avoid that for now.

 For development, the server will be running on 127.0.0.1 on an arbitrary unused